Part-Time Jobs in Australia for Students: Top Roles and How to Apply

 3. Teaching and Academic Assistance

-Tip: University students can apply for on-campus tutoring programs or become student mentors for first-year students.
+Tip: Apply for on-campus tutoring programs or become a student mentor.

 4. Transport and Delivery Jobs